 You must also eliminate waste throughout the process of creating and using products.

 In the real world, circularity can be created in several places along the retail value chain.
 Below is the classic “butterfly diagram,” developed by the Ellen MacArthur Foundation in partnership with the authors of Cradle to Cradle.
 It shows the most common areas for creating circularity.

 There are two ways to create “circles.”
 On the left are biological cycles, where biological elements are returned to the biosphere (think composting).
 On the right are technical cycles, where products, components, and materials are returned to the market for future use.

-In our discussions for retail and brands, we’ll focus predominately on the technical cycles, but for industries like agriculture, the biological cycles are critical.
+In our discussions for retail and brands, we'll focus predominately on the technical cycles, but the biological cycles are critical for industries like agriculture.